JordanKnuts/javaWebApp/README.md

 ### Deployement steps :
- - Generate database
+ - Generate database empty or not there is 2 ZIP make your choice ;)
  - Get all tools

 For the webService, the file PRIDSOAP.zip contains all the class of the JAR file created and implemented in the WebSoapClient.war